 The method of data extraction should be verified to make sure that the extracted data meet the requirements of the study protocol.
-The extracted data and the source data should be conforming and timestamp management of the extracted data and source data should be carried out.
+The extracted data and the source data should be conforming, and timestamp management of the extracted data and source data should be carried out.

-Data extractors that are compatible with the source data system should be used to reduce errors in data transcription, so as to improve the accuracy and quality of data and efficiency of data collection in clinical studies.
-In case of a blinded study, the unblinding risks arising from using these data extraction tools should also be assessed.
+Data extractors that are compatible or interoperating with the source data system should be used to reduce errors in data transcription, so as to improve the accuracy and quality of data and efficiency of data collection in clinical studies.

-4.3 Data cleaning
+4.4 Data cleaning